opentargets-archive/roadmap/design-proposals/filter by target list.md

 ## have we had much interest?

 a lot of interest from Biogen scientists and GSK scientists.
-Listed as top 1
+Listed as top 1 when we talked about it in august

 ## how would we measure success of this feature?